SephDB/sephdb.github.io/_posts/2019-04-19-linear-solvers.md

 Linear Programming (LP for short) is built on the simplest equations that exist: linear equations.

-A linear equation is one where each term is a variable multiplied by a constant, like 10*x = 20 (where the solution is that x is 2).
-In contrast, non-linear equations are ones where terms get more complex, like x*y (with x and y both being variables), log(x), etc. Limiting the equations to linear ones makes for a lot of interesting optimizations in the solver (which this post will not dive into, as we’re concerned with how to use them instead of building them ourselves).
+A linear equation is one where each term is a variable multiplied by a constant, like <verbatim>10*x = 20</verbatim> (where the solution is that x is 2).
+In contrast, non-linear equations are ones where terms get more complex, like <verbatim>x*y</verbatim> (with x and y both being variables), log(x), etc. Limiting the equations to linear ones makes for a lot of interesting optimizations in the solver (which this post will not dive into, as we’re concerned with how to use them instead of building them ourselves).

 In LP these equations are used to constrain what values are valid for which variables.
 Constraints can also consist of inequalities, as in the following example: